-a.
-The lighting and marking system, including reflectors, beacons, and clearance lights, shall satisfy the applicable State and Federal safety standards.

-b.
-The system shall include:

-(1) Two or more sealed beam, halogen headlights with upper and lower driving beams.

-(2) Spotlight mounted on any turret.

-(3) At least one taillight and one stoplight, or one combination taillight/stoplight on each side of the rear of the vehicle.
+- a.
+The lighting and marking system, including reflectors, beacons, and clearance lights, shall satisfy the applicable State and Federal safety standards. - b.
+The system shall include: - (1) Two or more sealed beam, halogen headlights with upper and lower driving beams. - (3) At least one taillight and one stoplight, or one combination taillight/stoplight on each side of the rear of the vehicle.

-(4) Turn signals, front and rear, with selfcanceling control, a visual as well as audible indicator, and a four-way flasher switch.

-(5) Reflectors, markers, and clearance lights as applicable.

-(6) Engine compartment light(s), non-glare type, arranged to illuminate both sides of the engine with switches(s) located in the engine compartment.

-(7) Two backup lights, one installed on each side of the rear of the vehicle.

-(8) One or more emergency flashing beacons as needed to meet visibility requirements.
-For recognition, the color red shall be used as stand-alone or in combination.
+- (4) Turn signals, front and rear, with self-canceling control, a visual indicator, and a fourway flasher switch. - (5) Reflectors, markers, and clearance lights as applicable. - (6) Engine compartment light(s), nonglare type, arranged to illuminate both sides of the engine with switches(s) located in the engine compartment. - (7) Two backup lights, one installed on each side of the rear of the vehicle. - (8) One or more red flashing beacons as needed to meet visibility requirements.

-(9) Compartment light(s), non-glare type, arranged to illuminate the inside of all storage, maintenance access, and piping compartments.